Conference Programme

 Emerging from Emergency

-This talk will look at working with different types of trauma in different ways, through an intersectional lens.
+This talk will look at working with different types of trauma in multiple ways, through an intersectional lens.

-The different types of trauma will include PTS and PTSD, developmental and everyday trauma (‘big t and little t’) and the different ways of working include trauma assessing, onsite counselling, critical incident response, private practice and group settings.
+The types of trauma will include assessment such as PTS and PTSD, event and developmental trauma and the ways of working include trauma assessing, onsite counselling, critical incident response, private practice and group settings.

 By the end of the talk I’d like participants to feel they have a better understanding of the field and practice of trauma response and develop a passion for supporting people in their darkest hour in the most optimal and personalised way.